Platform & Tools

 • Your business requires deep CRM integration with HubSpot or Salesforce

 For solo creators and small course businesses, Plus is over-scoped.
-The transition from Grow to Plus is meaningful — different sales cycle, different price point, different feature set.
+The transition from Expand to Plus is a different sales cycle, a different price point, and a different feature set.
 If you're a 1-3 person team teaching courses to consumers, Plus is the wrong tier regardless of revenue.

 When Is Thinkific the Wrong Choice?